wvchallenges/se-challenge-expenses/README.markdown

 ## How to set up this project
-create an empty vagrant directory
+* create an empty vagrant directory
-⋅⋅⋅cd vagrant_directory
+cd vagrant_directory
-⋅⋅⋅git pull the files from this github repository
+git pull the files from this github repository
-⋅⋅⋅vagrant up
+vagrant up

-go to shared vagrant directory:
+* go to shared vagrant directory:
-⋅⋅⋅cd /vagrant
+cd /vagrant
-create database company:
+* create database company:
-⋅⋅⋅psql
+psql
-⋅⋅⋅create database company;
+create database company;
-⋅⋅⋅\q
+\q
-set up database:
+* set up database:
-⋅⋅⋅python database_setup.py
+python database_setup.py
-⋅⋅⋅(You might need to change the passwords setting at line 31 to be able to connect to the database)
+(You might need to change the passwords setting at line 31 to be able to connect to the database)
-start website:
+* start server:
-⋅⋅⋅python main.py
+python main.py

-open browser, type: localhost: 5000/
+* open browser, type: localhost: 5000/

 ## Implementation